 A visibly distraught Dee Dee Moore, during her trial in the murder of Florida Lottery winner Abraham Shakespeare

-During several days of testimony, prosecutors built a case from a confidential informant's statements and financial records.
+Prosecutors said Moore swindled Shakespeare out of his winnings and killed him, building a case from a confidential informant's statements and financial records.

 More stories about the Abraham Shakespeare Dee Dee Moore Lottery murder case:

 Trial Begins: Shakespeare Moore lottery murder trial begins November 2012